Culcheth: Governance and politics

-Local Government in Culcheth has been administered by Lancashire County Council (1889-1974), Leigh Rural District Council (1894-1933), Culcheth Parish Council (1894-1933) and Golborne Urban District (1933-1974).
+Local Government in Culcheth has been administered by Lancashire County Council (1889–1974), Leigh Rural District Council (1894–1933), Culcheth Parish Council (1894–1933) and Golborne Urban District (1933–1974).

 Today, Culcheth is administered by Culcheth and Glazebury Parish Council, as well as by Warrington Borough Council (both since 1974).
-On 1 April 1998, the Warrington Unitary Authority was created, of which Culcheth is a part.
+On 1 April 1998, the Warrington unitary authority was created, of which Culcheth is a part.

+Culcheth was formerly a township in the parish of Newchurch-Kenyon.
+In 1866 Culceth became a civil parish.
+On 1 October 1933 the parish was abolished and merged with Golborne and Croft.
+In 1931 the parish had a population of 2730.

 Culcheth (along with its neighbouring villages Glazebury and Croft) form the Warrington Borough Council ward of Culcheth, Glazebury and Croft.
 Although the Labour Party took all three seats in this ward in the local elections of 2016, in 2021 they all changed hands to the Conservatives.

 The ward forms part of the Warrington North parliamentary constituency, which has been represented by Labour MP Charlotte Nichols since 2019.
 Nichols replaced Helen Jones as MP, who lives in the village centre with her family.

 At the 2012 municipal elections, Chris Vobe (son of Helen Jones MP) became the first Labour Party Councillor for Culcheth since the mid-1990s, taking his seat on Warrington Borough Council at the Town Hall on 14 May 2012, with Culcheth having been represented on Warrington Borough Council by three Conservative councillors from 1996 to 2012.
 Chris Vobe stood down from his position in 2016.

 Cheshire Constabulary has established a police community base in Culcheth Scout Centre in agreement with the local scout group.
 This innovation allows local police officers to spend more time in the community and makes it easier for people to contact them.
 Without this arrangement police officers would have to be based at Warrington Police Station, which is several miles away from their 'beat'.

 Transport

-Road

-One of the reasons for Culcheth's popularity as a place to live is its proximity to the main road links into Warrington (A574), and the M62 motorway into Liverpool and Manchester.
+Culcheth has main road links into Warrington (A574), and the M62 motorway into Liverpool and Manchester.
 It is also accessible via Common Lane (the B5207 from Lowton), linking to the A580 East Lancashire Road, and Holcroft Lane (the B5212) which meets the A57 Warrington-Manchester road near Warburton Toll Bridge.

-Bus

-Warrington's Own Buses operate two bus services between Warrington town centre and Leigh via the village centre.
-A combined 30-minute frequency is provided by services 19 and 28/28A on Monday to Saturday daytimes, with a combined 30-minute frequency on Sundays and an hourly 28E service Monday to Saturday evening.
-The two services operate via the same route to Leigh, but the route to Warrington alternates between Croft/Winwick (service 19) and Birchwood/Padgate (service 28/28A).

-Rail
+Warrington's Own Buses operate bus services through the village centre.

 Between 1884 and 1964, Culcheth was served by two railway stations on the Great Central Railway (GCR) line from Manchester Central between Glazebrook and Wigan Central railway station.
 These have been turned into Culcheth Linear Park, with the park's HQ situated on top of Culcheth station's foundations.

 The nearest operating railway stations are at Birchwood and Glazebrook, both on the line from Liverpool Lime Street to Manchester Piccadilly.